 The final year to adjust for inflation.
 The final value is always calculated for the end of the year you select.

 - The initial amount you hypothetically had invested at the beginning of the start year.
-We adjust this amount annually for the Consumer Price Index (CPI) as reported by the Federal Reserve of Minneapolis (www.minneapolisfed.org).
+We adjust this amount annually for the Consumer Price Index (CPI) as reported by the U.S. Bureau of Labor Statistics.

 Expected rate of return